pyfar.signals#

 • delay (double, array like, optional) – Delay in samples.
 The default is 0.

-• amplitude (double, optional) – The peak amplitude of the impulse.
+• amplitude (double, array like, optional) – The peak amplitude of the impulse.
 The default is 1.

 • sampling_rate (int, optional) – The sampling rate in Hz.
 The default is 44100.